IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 client.Refresh();
 ```

 3. Decrypt a token into a raw UID2.
-Pass the domain name of the site where the bid originated from:
+Pass the domain name of the site where the bid originated from.
+The domain name must be all lower cased without spaces and without subdomain, e.g. for ```Subdomain.DOMAIN.com``` , ```domain.com``` should be passed instead):

 ```cs
 var decrypted = client.DecryptTokenIntoRawUid(uidToken, domain);